What Internet Explorer teaches us about car dealership technology

-On May 18, 1998, the U.S. Department of Justice filed an antitrust lawsuit against Microsoft on the grounds that the tech company’s packaging of their proprietary Internet Explorer software with Windows installations was eroding the competitive landscape by obstructing other software companies.
+On May 18, 1998, the U.S. Department of Justice filed an antitrust lawsuit against Microsoft on the grounds that packaging Internet Explorer with Windows installations was eroding the competitive landscape by obstructing other software companies.
 Two years later, the DOJ ruled that Microsoft would be divided in half, severing its operating system side from the software side.

 What’s the true danger here?

-As you well know, a free market encourages competition between companies, which results in better products for the customer.
+As you well know, a free market can encourage competition between companies, resulting in better products for the customer.
 Because different companies tend towards different areas of expertise, you may find that one software provider offers the best websites, while another offers the best digital retailing, and even another offers the best service department solution.

-But the challenge with software is that integration between different platforms can often provide the best end-user experience.
+Because of this, an integrated solution between multiple software vendors can often provide the best end-user experience.
 As a dealer, you rely on the compatibility between your finance widget or digital retailing platform and your website provider in order to have the best of all worlds.
-Some software providers know this, and use it against you.
+Some software providers know this, and they use it against you.

-If so motivated, a website provider could block digital retailing providers from their ‘sites, or charge dealers an extra fee simply to use a third party digital retailing platform.
-Then, having put the competition at an unfair disadvantage, the website provider could introduce their own digital retailing solution.
-The anticompetitive practices would exclude other, potentially superior digital retailing options from the dealer, forcing them to settle for something that may be subpar.
+If so-motivated, website providers can (and do) block digital retailing providers from their ‘sites, or charge dealers an extra fee simply to use a third party digital retailing platform.
+Then, having put the competition at an unfair disadvantage, the website providers can (and do) promote their own digital retailing solutions.
+The anti-competitive practices would exclude superior digital retailing options from the dealer, forcing them to settle for something that may be subpar.

 How can you fight back?

 This all comes down to choice: your choice.
-Software is going to continue playing a larger and larger role in dealerships’ success, and you can’t afford to have your choices limited by anticompetitive practices.
-When evaluating new software (or even existing software), always inquire about the freedom to integrate with other solutions and providers.
-There’s no bigger red flag than a platform which only integrates with that same company’s other products.
+Software will continue playing a larger and larger role in dealerships’ success, and you can’t afford to have your choices limited by anti-competitive practices.
+When evaluating new software (or even existing software), always inquire about the freedom and cost to integrate with other solutions and providers.
+There’s no bigger red flag than a platform which only integrates freely with that same company’s other products.

 Crucially, be aware that there are many choices to satisfy any one of your needs.
 Many website providers offer unrestricted integration with any digital retailing platform on the market; many CRMs integrate seamlessly with service department software.
 No matter what you’re looking for, there is an option that makes integration easy, no matter who makes the other software.